marianopenn-jhu/assignmintz/README.md

 (3) Type 'npm run build' in your terminal
 (4) Type 'npm run start' in your terminal
 (5) Navigate to localhost:8080/build in your browser to see the running app.
-Disclaimer: Due to some issue with CORS, the application will NOT talk to the server in Google Chrome.
-It will still run, but it will not function as it is intended to.
-This problem will be resolved by the next iteration, but we caught it too late for this iteration.
+Disclaimer: Due to some issue with CORS, the front-end will NOT talk to the backend in common browsers.
+However, we are able to make queries to the back-end with POSTMAN.
+This problem will be resolved by the next iteration.